Aum-Kansara/Diana-Virtual-Assistant-AI/README.md

 # Diana-Virtual-Assistant-AI

+## Takes voice query as input and provides answer as voice
-## To run this application follow this steps :-
+## To Run this application follow this steps :-

 ### Step 1 : Open New Folder